magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 #### Test data {#test-data}

-Test data are data for a test and data for preconditions.
+Test data are data for a test and data for preconditions:

- - Data for the test are stored in a [data set][]
+ - Data for the test are stored in a [data set][].
  - Preconditions include sample data that are stored in a [fixture repository][] and a sample test entity that can be created by a [handler][].

 #### Test flow {#test-flow}